Clinical Trials (PDQ®)

 - Patients with a history of venous or arterial thrombosis personally before the age of 40 years unless associated with a central line

-- Patients with a history of prior central nervous system (CNS) metastases or skull lesions with intracranial extension will be required to have a head CT or MRI at study entry demonstrating no active CNS metastases; patients with skull metastases with associated intracranial soft tissue masses will remain eligible
+- Patients with a history of prior central nervous system (CNS) metastases or skull lesions with intracranial extension will be required to have a head computed tomography (CT) or magnetic resonance imaging (MRI) at study entry demonstrating no active CNS metastases; patients with skull metastases with associated intracranial soft tissue masses will remain eligible

 - Inability to swallow lenalidomide capsules whole; capsules of 13-isotretinoin may be opened